-How to get a Paypal Donation Button on Twitch in 10 Steps:
+How to set up Paypal Donations on Twitch in 10 Simple Steps:

 Step 1: Open your PayPal website and sign in with your account.
 Click on the Profile option and then on “my selling tools”.

-Step 4: Now go to preview section and right-click on the donation button.
-From the drop-down menu, select “Save Image As” option.
+Step 4: Now go to the preview section and right-click on the donation button.
+From the drop-down menu, select the “Save Image As” option.
 Save it to your desktop.

-Step 5: Choose your donation currency type and then hit “Create Button” option.
-Go to Email Tab and follow “Select Code” option.
+Step 5: Choose your donation currency type and then hit the “Create Button” option.
+Go to Email Tab and follow the “Select Code” option.
 Copy this code.

 Step 7: Move to the admin button and select edit.
 Use the “+ “sign to add a new panel and then title it “Donation”.